AdobeDocs/experience-manager-65.es-ES/help/assets/imaging-faq.md

 Si debe configurar un nuevo dominio personalizado para utilizar imágenes inteligentes, las direcciones URL deben actualizarse para reflejar este dominio personalizado.

-Para comprender los requisitos previos para las imágenes inteligentes, consulte [¿Puedo utilizar imágenes inteligentes?](#am-i-eligible-to-use-smart-imaging).
+Para comprender los requisitos previos para las imágenes inteligentes, consulte [¿Puedo utilizar imágenes inteligentes?](#am-i-eligible-to-use-smart-imaging)

 <!-- No. Smart Imaging works seamlessly with your existing image URLs and image presets.
 In addition, Smart Imaging does not require you to add any code on your website to detect a user's browser.
 All of this is handled automatically. -->